JuliaLang/julia/doc/devdocs/types.rst

 Unlike other types, tuple-types are covariant in their parameters, so this definition permits ``Tuple`` to match any type of tuple.
-This is therefore equivalent to having an unbound :obj`TypeVar` but distinct from a bound :obj`TypeVar`
+This is therefore equivalent to having an unbound :obj:`TypeVar` but distinct from a bound :obj:`TypeVar`

 .. doctest::